poiyomi/PoiyomiDocs/docs/color-and-normals/alpha-options.md

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-Enables AudioLink for Alpha Options.
+Enables Audio Link for Alpha Options.
 The Alpha can be modified based on the audio level in a specific band.

 :::info
-The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
+The settings in this section will only be visible when [Audio Link](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ### Add Band